- Another controversy.

 — Ellen Page (@EllenPage) February 8, 2019

 I would respond: Hillsong is not anti-gay Ellen.
 Well I guess you could say they were anti-gay if you live in a binary world like former President George W. Bush, who, after 9/11 said: “Either you are with us, or you are with the terrorists.”
 For some, it is black and white world; you’re either with us or agin’ us.
 Sadly, not everyone understands or accepts the concept of journey.
+Ellen Page should.
+Her personal journey, as it is with many LGBT people, was over many years and didn’t come out till she was 26.
 We could all be condemned for the ignorant racist, sexist, homophobic things we may have once said or done.
 Thank God we didn’t stay there though.
 People, societies, organisations change and so do churches.
 Some take centuries, some decades.
 It’s a journey.

 Our article on “Welcoming, accepting, affirming – don’t get stuck” went viral during the Page/Pratt/Hillsong drama and was shared over 35,000 times on social media.